btaraku/Seed-Based_dynamic_Functional_Connectivity/README.md

 Requires Python >= 3.6, NumPy, SciPy

-Used to compute dynamic Functional Connectivty variability maps (dFCv), given preprocessed fMRI timeseries data and a seed timeseries.
+Used to compute dynamic Functional Connectivty variability (dFCv) maps, given preprocessed fMRI timeseries data and a seed timeseries. dFCv is defined as the standard deviation of Seed-Based Functional Connectivty maps, calculated from a sliding-windows analysis.

 Works directly on CIFTI data from the Human Connectome Project (HCP)(https://www.humanconnectome.org/software/workbench-command/-cifti-help), which is done by first converting the fMRI timeseries to text, and running a sliding-windows analysis in Python.
 After running the sliding-windows